HariKarumuri/libkafkahelper/README.md

+## Kafka Helper Library

+### Overview

+The Kafka Helper Library (`libkafkahelper`) provides a simplified interface for interacting with Apache Kafka, focusing on managing Kafka producers and consumers efficiently.
+This README outlines the usage and design of the library.

 ### Singleton Design Pattern

-The Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
-It is useful when you want to control the access to a resource or when a single instance is needed across the entire application.
+The library employs the Singleton design pattern for `KafkaServiceManager`, ensuring there is only one instance managing Kafka resources across the application.
+This approach simplifies resource management and provides a global point of access to Kafka operations.

-### Applying Singleton to `KafkaServiceManager`
+#### `KafkaServiceManager` Class

-In our code, `KafkaServiceManager` is designed as a Singleton to manage Kafka producers and consumers.
-Here’s how it fits into the Singleton pattern:
+The `KafkaServiceManager` class encapsulates the initialization and operation of Kafka producers and consumers.
+Here’s how it integrates with the Singleton pattern:

-1. **Private Constructor**: The constructor `KafkaServiceManager::KafkaServiceManager()` is private, preventing direct instantiation of `KafkaServiceManager` objects from outside the class.
+- **Private Constructor**: The constructor is private, preventing direct instantiation and ensuring that instances are controlled through a static method.

-2. **Static Instance**: The static method `KafkaServiceManager& KafkaServiceManager::getInstance()` provides the single point of access to the unique instance of `KafkaServiceManager`.
-It ensures that only one instance of `KafkaServiceManager` is created and shared across the application.
+- **Static Instance**: The static method `getInstance()` returns the Singleton instance of `KafkaServiceManager`, ensuring that all interactions with Kafka are handled through a single object.

-3. **Lazy Initialization**: The instance of `KafkaServiceManager` (`obj`) is initialized the first time `getInstance()` is called, using a static local variable.
-This ensures that the instance is created only when it is first needed.
+- **Lazy Initialization**: The Singleton instance is initialized lazily, meaning it is created the first time `getInstance()` is called, and subsequent calls return the existing instance.

-### Example Usage
+### Usage Example

-Here’s how you can use `KafkaServiceManager` in our application:
+Here’s a simple example demonstrating how to use `KafkaServiceManager` in your application:

 ```cpp
 #include <iostream>